bangbangcon/west/content/Speakers.md

 elimination of conditional branches, and some dangerous assumptions to beat an already blazing fast solution to the finish.

-<b>Jerry</b> was educated in the Netherlands, lives in Australia, and now
-works for a Californian company.
+**Jerry** was educated in the Netherlands, lives in Australia, and now works for a Californian company.
 He loves challenges that seem insurmountable and often forgets to define the boundaries of the box, which can lead him to look for solutions in many improbable places.
-To make this submission more challenging, he left it till the last day, ... probably unintentionally, but who knows?
+To make this talk proposal submission more challenging, he left it till the last day ... probably unintentionally, but who knows?

 ---